 Click on ‘Add a language’ as shown below.

-In the next screen, you can select and add additional languages.
-Once you have added more than one language, you will see the language bar on the Windows 8.1 notification area as shown below.
+On the next screen, you can select and add additional languages.
+Once you have added more than one language, you will see the language bar in the Windows 8.1 notification area.

-You will not find the usual language input settings in the control panel of the latest Windows 10 versions.
+You will not find the usual language input settings in the control panel.
 It can be done through the Windows settings apps only.

-Search for ‘Language’ in Windows 10 search and reach the below location.
-There you can click “Add a prefered language” (2) option to add the keyboard language input you need.
+Search for ‘Language’ in Windows 10/11 and navigate to the below location.
+You can click the “Add a preferred language” (2) option to add the keyboard language input you need.

 Usually, the above step should show the language bar in the notification area.
-If not click on the (3) “Choose an input method…..” to get additional options.
+If not, click on (3) “Choose an input method…..” to get additional options.

-If still, you can’t see it, click on ‘Language bar options’ (2) to check one more option.
+If you still face the same issue, click on ‘Language bar options’ (2) to check one more option.

-Here you can choose how do you want to view the language bar.
-Obviously, if you want to see it, you need to select ‘Docked in the taskbar’ option.
+Here you can choose how you want to view the language bar.
+If you’re going to see it, you need to select the ‘Docked in the taskbar’ option.
 The first option will make the language bar float on the desktop.
 Make sure the 3rd option ‘Hidden’ is not selected.

 To change the input language quickly in Windows OS, you can use Windows key+Spacebar to switch between languages.

-These above steps are straight forward methods to show language bar in Windows OS.
-As said earlier, sometimes the language bar will be still missing from the OS even after enabling it because of startup service issue.
+These above steps are straightforward methods to show the language bar in Windows OS.
+As said earlier, the language bar will sometimes still be missing from the OS even after enabling it because of a Windows startup service issue.

-In that case, try method 2.
-Even though below screenshots have been taken on Windows 7, you can still safely use on latest Operating Systems.
+In that case, try mentioned method 2 below.
+Even though the below screenshots have been taken on Windows 7, you can still safely use them on the latest Operating Systems.

-Remember to take a backup of the registry before modifying it if you are not comfortable in making changes in the registry because wrong modification can cause an issue to Windows OS.
+Remember to take a backup of the registry before modifying it if you are uncomfortable with making changes in the registry because the wrong modification can cause an issue with Windows OS.

-This method will enable the startup service which is required for the language bar every time when OS boots up.
+This step will enable the startup service required for the language bar whenever the OS boots up.

 Open Registry Editor by typing ‘ regedit’ in Run or search box.
 Go to the following location,

-Right-Click on blank space at the right side, select New String Value.
+Right-Click on the blank space on the right side, and select New String Value.